-However, once the post eating bliss wore off, came the pain, discomfort and agony.
+However, once the post-eating bliss wore off, came the pain, discomfort and agony.
 And if you’re reading this blog, chances are I don’t have to go into the detail of what hummus does to you – you’re all too familiar with the symptoms.
 But what if I told you there is a way to make chickpeas and hummus easier on digestion?
 So much so that you will experience no negative symptoms.
 I set out to test my theory of giving chickpeas and hummus a makeover.

-Chickpeas and most legumes contain phytic acid and certain sugars that are difficult for the body to break down, causing the unwanted side effects.
-They also contain lectins, which inhibit proper absorption of key nutrients.
+Chickpeas and most legumes contain phytic acid and certain sugars that are difficult for the body to break down, causing unwanted side effects.
+They also contain lectins, which inhibit the proper absorption of key nutrients.
 I found two factors that can make all the difference and those are soaking and peeling.

 Yes, it takes a bit more time, but I’ve come to view peeling chickpeas as a rather ritualistic act, meditative even.
 It forces me to slow down and be present in the moment.
 And in our mad rushing world, a little slowing down is good, even essential for the soul.

-So what I’ve done is taken uncooked chickpeas, soaked them for 12 hours, popped them in my Instant pot (or you can do it on the stove top), cooked them until soft, tossed them in a bowl of cold water and peeled them.
+So what I’ve done is taken uncooked chickpeas, soaked them for 12 hours, popped them in my Instant pot (or you can do it on the stovetop), cooked them until soft, tossed them in a bowl of cold water, and peeled them.

-Not only does peeling them make them significantly easier on digestion but it creates a smooth, velvety hummus that tastes far better than anything store bought.
+Not only does peeling them make them significantly easier on digestion but it creates a smooth, velvety hummus that tastes far better than anything store-bought.

 I like using only the basics – soaked and peeled chickpeas, tahini, lemon juice, cumin, good extra virgin olive oil, garlic, salt and water.
-Everything gets tossed into a food processor and the end result is a creamy, mouthwatering hummus. if you’re anything like me, you’re going to be eating quite a bit of it right out of the food processor so get some veggies or a big spoon ready and dig in.
+Everything gets tossed into a food processor and the end result is a creamy mouthwatering hummus. if you’re anything like me, you’re going to be eating quite a bit of it right out of the food processor so get some veggies or a big spoon ready and dig in.

 Okay, okay, I get it – not everyone is going to love cooking and peeling chickpeas from scratch.
 So if that’s you, no sweat.
 You can absolutely follow the same steps but using canned chickpeas.
 I would recommend rinsing them quite well under warm running water first.
-If you’re determined, you could peel them for a silky smooth hummus but if you don’t want to, no worries, you’ll get a little chunkier hummus.
+If you’re determined, you could peel them for a silky-smooth hummus but if you don’t want to, no worries, you’ll get a little chunkier hummus.